Athens, so much to explore

 The Erechtheion and Temple of Poseidon

 According to the ancient Greek legends, Poseidon and Athena fought to become the patron God of Athens.
 While Athena won the battle and the city is named in her honor, Poseidon was still worshipped atop the Acropolis.
 The Erechtheion is an ornate temple which housed the cults of Athena and Poseidon.
-On the northern side of the building, Poseidon was worshipped.
+Poseidon was worshipped on the northern side of the building, .
 While visiting this building, make sure to view the opposite side, where the Porch of the Caryatids displays gorgeous female sculptures.

 Once up close, seeing The Parthenon in person is magical.
 While much of the building is in ruins, the main structure is impressive and holds up to time.
-Nothing compares to the gorgeous fluted Doric columns and while much of the frieze (carvings) is missing, you won’t be disappointed.
-Unfortunately, some of the friezes were damaged during a gunpowder explosion during the Turkish occupation.
-During this period, The Parthenon was used to store ammunition.
-Much of the frieze can be seen in the Acropolis Museum in their original form when possible and replica where necessary.
+Nothing compares to the gorgeous fluted Doric columns.
+Even though much of the frieze (carvings) is missing, you won’t be disappointed.
+Unfortunately some of the friezes were damaged after a gunpowder explosion.
+During Turkish occupation, The Parthenon was used to store ammunition – bad idea.
+Much of the frieze can be seen in the Acropolis Museum.
+When possible they are in their original form and they are replicas where necessary.

 When it was built, The Parthenon housed a large statue of Athena and was built on top of an existing temple to Athena.
 Secondarily, the building served as the treasury of Athens.
 Amazingly, the ancient Greeks built the wondrous structure in only eight or nine years.
 Unfortunately, the restoration has been going on for decades, but despite scaffolding, the beauty of the building remains.